ahmedcodein/alt-shift-driving-school/README.md

 The three overarching goals of the website are:

 1. Educate the market about Poiesis new approach.
-2. Become the main channel to reach out to and intract with the custmer
+2. Become the main channel to reach out to and interact with the customer
 3. Act as the first sales channel of the company.

 Toward achieving those overarching objectives, Poiesis's website requirement are presented as follows:

 1. A futuristic feeling should be observed.
-2. Engaging the visitor directly with a problem statement that speaks to the real pain of customer.
+2. Engaging the visitor directly with a problem statement that speaks to the real pain of the customer.
 3. A clear solution is laid out explaining why the visitor should consider Poiesis.
 4. A clear price presentation as to how much the customer will pay if chose to hire the company.
 5. A simple offer presentation, signaling a smooth and fast processes